RICKA Home

 a fun group activity in a responsible

-equipment.
+skill level.
 To ensure safety,

-Coordinators will ask for your past
+coordinators will ask of your past

 experience on other rivers.
 Trip